 - Signs of pain (ears or sinuses)

-- Persistent cough or congestion lasting more than a couple of months
+- Persistent cough lasting more than a couple of days

 These signs can indicate something more serious, so it’s best to have your baby checked by a healthcare provider as soon as possible.